Skip to Main Content

 What are emergency action plans (EAP) and injury and illness prevention plans (IIPP)?

-Emergency action plans (EAPs) are required by the California Occupational Safety and Health Administration (Cal/OSHA) and must be in writing, kept in the workplace and available for employees to review.
+Emergency action plans (EAPs) are required by the California Occupational Safety and Health Administration (Cal/OSHA) opens a new window and must be in writing, kept in the workplace and available for employees to review.
 They are intended as a guide for all University departments, staff, faculty and student assistants on planning for and safely evacuating their workplaces during an emergency.

-At UCLA, the EAP is filled out alongside the injury and illness prevention plan (IIPP) as both programs rely on overlapping information.
-To simplify the process and ease administrative burden, Environment, Health and Safety (EH&S) provides all departments with an electronic application for filling out both forms located within our environmental health and safety assistant (EHSA) system.
+At UCLA, the EAP is filled out alongside the injury and illness prevention plan opens a new window (IIPP) as both programs rely on overlapping information.
+To simplify the process and ease administrative burden, Environment, Health and Safety (EH&S) provides all departments with an electronic application for filling out both forms opens a new window located within our environmental health and safety assistant (EHSA) system.

 In addition, All UCLA personnel will need to complete emergency evacuation training.
 Individuals serving as a departmental safety liaison (DSL) should complete emergency action plan training for department safety liaisons.